Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 - `browser_auth` (Boolean) Required when `oauth_refresh_token` is used.
 Can be sourced from `SNOWFLAKE_USE_BROWSER_AUTH` environment variable.
 - `host` (String) Supports passing in a custom host value to the snowflake go driver for use with privatelink.
 - `insecure_mode` (Boolean) If true, bypass the Online Certificate Status Protocol (OCSP) certificate revocation check.
-IMPORTANT: Change the default value for testing or emergency situations only..
+IMPORTANT: Change the default value for testing or emergency situations only.
 - `oauth_access_token` (String, Sensitive) Token for use with OAuth.
 Generating the token is left to other tools.
 Cannot be used with `browser_auth`, `private_key_path`, `oauth_refresh_token` or `password`.
 Can be sourced from `SNOWFLAKE_OAUTH_ACCESS_TOKEN` environment variable.
 - `oauth_client_id` (String, Sensitive) Required when `oauth_refresh_token` is used.
 Can be sourced from `SNOWFLAKE_OAUTH_CLIENT_ID` environment variable.
 - `oauth_client_secret` (String, Sensitive) Required when `oauth_refresh_token` is used.
 Can be sourced from `SNOWFLAKE_OAUTH_CLIENT_SECRET` environment variable.